About UNICEF Parenting

 We launched UNICEF Parenting for one very simple reason: to help parents and caregivers give their children the best start in life.

-Being a parent is the most important job in the world.
+Raising a child is the most precious task in the world.
 But many parents don’t get the time and support they need to be with their children.
-Family-friendly policies, such as paid parental leave, breastfeeding breaks and childcare, are not a reality for most new parents around the world.
+Family-friendly policies, such as paid parental leave, breastfeeding breaks and childcare, are not a reality for most parents around the world.

-That is why we’re also calling on governments and companies to create more family-friendly policies, so parents and caregivers get the time and support they need to bring up happy and healthy children.
+That is why UNICEF is calling on governments and companies to create more family-friendly policies, so parents and caregivers get the time and support they need to bring up happy and healthy children.

 Find out more about UNICEF's vision to elevate parenting.